|X-Arcade Arcade2TV Showcase Pedestal Setup Guide, Manual and Support

 - Screensaver: You can disable or change the Screensaver options in Maximus by pressing RCtrl+P (Right-Control+P) while in a menu (not in game) and going to the Options Tab then Screensaver subtab.

-- Q*Bert is a 4-way game where the joystick was mounted in an X mount.
+- Q*Bert (if you have it) is a 4-way game where the joystick was mounted in an X mount.
 There is no way to make a diagonal (in other words 2 keys pressed at once) to be a direction to compensate.
 So to play it you will want play it with that in mind, Up=up-right, Down=down-left, Left=up-left, and Right=down-right.

 Please make sure you read the MAME license and MAME ROM legality, we cannot provide any advice on legality of roms, nor any assistance on how/where to download MAME ROMS.
 Please do not ask any questions about where/how to download MAME ROMS!
 MAME Info